-Etihad makes first known flight between UAE and Israel
+Etihad makes 1st known commercial flight between UAE, Israel

 The virus causes mild to moderate symptoms in most patients, who recover within a few weeks.
 But it is highly contagious and can cause severe illness or death, particularly in older patients or those with underlying conditions.

-The Al-Aqsa mosque in Jerusalem, the third holiest site in Islam, will reopen next week after the conclusion of a major holiday marking the end of the holy fasting month of Ramadan.
+The Al-Aqsa mosque in Jerusalem, the third-holiest site in Islam, will reopen next week after the conclusion of a major holiday marking the end of the holy fasting month of Ramadan.
 It follows weeks of closure aimed at preventing the spread of the coronavirus.
 It had been closed since March over the virus.

-Gambrell reported from Dubai, United Arab Emirates.
+Ben Zion reported from Jerusalem.
 Associated Press writer Joseph Krauss in Jerusalem contributed to this report.